tahczeban/MechaCar_Statistical_Analysis/README.md

 ***SUMMARY of T-Tests on Suspension Coils***

-The t-test results indicate the following: sample t-test:
+The t-test results indicate the following: sample t-test: mean 1498.78, p-value 0.06 greater than CI 0.05, dont reject Ho

-lot 1 t-test:
+lot 1 t-test: mean 1,500, p-value 1 cannot reject Ho

-lot 2 t-test:
+lot 2 t-test: mean 1500.02, p-value 0.61, dont reject Ho

-lot 3 t-test:
+lot 3 t-test:mean is 1496.14, p-value 0.04, less than 0.05, reject Ho, sample and pop mean are not stat difft

 ## DELIVERABLE 4: Study Design: MechaCar vs Competition
 A ststistical study was formulated to compare the performance of the MechaCar vehicles against the performance of other manufacturers.
-The MechaCar performs against the competition.... the metrics that would be of interest to the consumer are:
+The MechaCar performs against the competition.... the metrics that would be of interest to the consumer are: randomly selectes sample size with adequate sample number
 -cost:
 -fuel efficiency:
 -horsepower: